Settings → Skills & Routing section. They can be organized hierarchically here to ensure structured classification.

 AI or Condition Detection

-Tags are assigned based on one of the two methods.ExampleHere, tags are recognized when the AI training data applies, OR the customer message does not refer to termination or move.
-The assignment would probably apply for many cases:
+Tags are assigned based on either of the two methods.ExampleHere, tags are recognized if the AI training data applies, OR no reference to termination or relocation is taken in the customer’s message.
+The assignment would probably apply to many cases here:

 Channel